In situ subwavelength microscopy of ultracold atoms using dressed excited states: Results

-For this experiment, we prepare and characterize by time-of-flight an initial thermal cloud containing $N_0=1.03(16).10^{5}$ atoms in $\ket{1}$ at a temperature of 169(10) nK, just above the condensation threshold.
+For this experiment, we prepare and characterize by time-of-flight an initial thermal cloud containing $N_{\rm at}^{\rm tot}=1.03(16)\times10^{5}$ atoms in $\ket{1}$ at a temperature of 169(10) nK, just above the condensation threshold.
 The cloud is trapped and compressed solely in DT2, creating a cigar-shape elongated along $y$.
 The atomic density is then homogeneous over a few 1529 fringe periods ($i_{1529}=8.3$ \textmu m).
-An homogeneous magnetic bias of 280 mG along $z$ define the quantization axis.
+A homogeneous magnetic bias of 280 mG along $z$ defines the quantization axis.
 The maximum density at the cloud center is $1.8 \times 10^{19}$ at/m$^3$, giving an optical density of 31.
-To avoid high OD distorsion of atom number counting, we reduce the OD using coherent micro-wave (MW) transfer between the states $\ket{1}$ and $\ket{2}$ with transfer probability function $P(t_{\text{MW}})=P_m\sin^2(\pi t_{MW}/T_{MW})$, where $T_{MW}=56$ \textmu s is the period and $P_m=0.96$ the maximum probability.
+To avoid high OD distorsion of atom number counting, we reduce the OD using coherent micro-wave (MW) transfer between the states $\ket{1}$ and $\ket{2}$ with transfer probability function $P(t_{\text{MW}})=P_m\sin^2(\pi t_{\rm MW}/T_{\rm MW})$, where $T_{\rm MW}=56$ \textmu s is the period and $P_m=0.96$ is the maximum probability.
 A first MW $\pi$-pulse transfers all atoms from $\ket{1}$ to $\ket{2}$ and is followed by a short optical repumper pulse that empties the ground state $\ket{1}$.
-A second MW pulse of duration $t_{\text{MW}}=8$ \textmu s is used to transfer a controlled population back into $\ket{1}$ and a cooler pulse pushes away the remaining atoms in $\ket{2}$.
+A second MW pulse of duration $t_{\text{MW}}=8$ \textmu s is used to transfer a controlled population back into $\ket{1}$ and a {resonant $\ket{2}$ to $\ket{3'}$ laser} pulse pushes away the remaining atoms in $\ket{2}$.
 This sequence reduces the maximum optical density down to 6.
 In this configuration, the measured in situ cloud widths are $\sigma_y=64$ \textmu m and $\sigma_x=2.4$ \textmu m.
-The subwavelength imaging method described in section \ref{sec:methods} is then performed on this thermal sample.
+The subwavelength imaging method described in section \ref{txt:MethodStrong} is then performed on this thermal sample. {The use of the wavefunction model is justified as the de Broglie wavelength ($\lambda_{\rm dB}= 460 $nm) is higher than the localization length ($X_0=33$ nm for $U_{\text{5P,0}}=40\Gamma$).
+This also allows to neglect the residual thermal energy contribution to the spacio-temporal dynamics in Eq. (\ref{eq:SchrodingerEquation_Main}).}